szepeviktor/wordpress-speedtest/README.md

 # WordPress Speedtest

 WordPress speedtest with Sqlite3 on PHP-CLI.
-You only have to unpack it.
+You only have to unpack it on a VPS or a shared hosting account with SSH access.

 ### Results